isomerpages/moe-ssrc/_initiatives/SSHR Thematic Grant/(Test Page) About the SSHR–TG.md

 is the first major initiative launched in 2016 by the Social Science Research Council (SSRC) aimed at boosting social science and humanities research in areas of strategic relevance to Singapore and Asia.</p>
+<p>First time applicants are encouraged to read through the following sections
+which cover the application process, funding, eligibility and evaluation criteria of the SSHR-TG.</p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>